Post # 186

 POST #183

 There aren't many times when you have a chance to see a mosh-pit at your local library, but on the evening of February 3rd, I got that special opportunity at Cook Memorial Library in Libertyville, IL.
-It was all part of an almost 6-hour celebration of local music, as some veteran performers from Chicago's local scene bestowed their words of wisdom to the aspiring, younger generation of up-an-coming musicians from local communities in Chicago's northern suburbs.
+It was all part of an almost 6-hour celebration of local music, as some veteran performers from Chicago's local scene bestowed their words of wisdom to the aspiring, younger generation of up-and-coming musicians from local communities in Chicago's northern suburbs.

 It all began with an open panel discussion with a Q&A follow-up.
 The panel featured independent musicians from the surrounding area, hand-picked by yours truly.
 Petra Sith, formerly of Losing Scarlet, joined JP Soule, Kryssie Ridolfi, and Josh Barker from DEADMANSWAKE, along with Ryan Reilly of Sutured Psyche, as they all shared their personal stories of their music and misadventures in life on the local scene.
 Persistence and positive attitudes were the universal themes throughout the discussions, although plenty of laughs were had between the panel and audience.